 Lee Academy’s Early Childhood (EC) Program provides a wide range of experiences, opportunities, resources and contexts that engages, stimulates, delights, and supports the children’s emotional, intellectual, and academic skills and needs.
 The EC curriculum introduces, reinforces, and emphasizes basic academic skills and knowledge through formal instruction.
 The curriculum concurrently recognizes the importance of fostering intellectual dispositions and the child’s natural inclinations.
+This year, the Early Childhood class explored islands, restaurants, structures/buildings and their community.
 Through working on In-Depth Studies that integrate the full curriculum, students are motivated to achieve mastery of academic skills while exploring and experiencing their intellectual pursuits.
 The EC Program is proud to lay a foundation that creates the best “school readiness” experience that will encourage initiative, self-regulation, and active participation in which the child is beginning a life long journey of experience and education.

 Lee Academy’s EC Program offers the following programs within its syllabus:

 The Language Arts program